-- 7 Days - St Paul's Bay and Back
+- 7 Nights - St Paul's Bay and Back

 Discover the very best of Malta and her sister island Gozo from the picturesque resorts of St Paul's Bay and Marsalforn.
 During included and optional walks you'll explore historic sites, iconic landmarks and beautiful natural wonders.

-- 6 Days - St Julian's and Back
+- 6 Nights - St Julian's and Back

 - Tour Only from £2,079